 Neighborhood: SoBro

 When you think of songwriter nights in Nashville, you think of The Listening Room.
 Whether you’re a wide-eyed visitor or a wizened local, the lineup always manages to feel fresh.
-Its new digs in SoBro features separate rooms for music and food—a notable departure from the previous location.
+Its digs in SoBro feature separate rooms for music and food—a notable departure from the previous location.

 The Local